eddahmany/Vehicles_and_Traffic_Signs_Detector/README.md

 ## Description

-This application allows users to interactively chat with multiple PDF documents using either OpenAI or HuggingFace models.
-It leverages Streamlit for the user interface and integrates `langchain`, an open source framework for building applications based on large language models (LLMs).
-Users can generate responses with or without uploading documents.

 This web application is designed to detect vehicles and traffic signs in images using  `YOLO Model`.
 The application features an interactive interface where users can upload an image, and the system will process it to detect and highlight vehicles and traffic signs.

 ## Testing :